 5. Cost Sharing vs Institutional Support

 The terms "cost sharing" and institutional support" are commonly used interchangeably even though their meanings are very different.
-Cost sharing as applied in a grant application is generally a documented, aduitable commitment of funds to a specific project.
-Institutional support, on the other hand, is a description of the mlutple ways in which the instituion provides resources and infrastructure which make the proposed work feasible.
+Cost sharing as applied in a grant application is generally a documented, auditable commitment of funds to a specific project.
+Institutional support, on the other hand, is a description of the multiple ways in which the institution provides resources and infrastructure which make the proposed work feasible.
 Institutional support can be a very powerful tool in providing the desired “commitment” of the University to an investigator’s research plans without a formal cost sharing obligation.
 Institutional support may include the description of items such as

 a) specialized core facilities (e.g., microscopy, imaging, research, computing,

 b) laboratory speace,

 c) clinical resources, and

 d) library resources

 C.3.
 Reasonable costs.

 J. General Provisions for Selected Items of Cost